parnachaudhury/AI-ML/README.md

-# AL-ML
+# AI-ML
-This consists of all the assignments from my AI ML externship.
+This consists of all the assignments from my AI-ML externship.